unusual9guy/unusual9guy/README.md

 # Vansh Goenka

 👋 Hello!
-I'm Vansh, a highly motivated and enthusiastic **graduate** of the University of Manchester's BSc Artificial Intelligence program.
+I'm Vansh, a highly motivated and enthusiastic **graduate** of the University of Manchester's BSc (Hons) Artificial Intelligence program.
 I'm passionate about exploring the fascinating world of AI and applying my skills to solve real-world problems.

 ## About Me